Temporary Staff Employees

 - Meet all established minimum eligibility requirements for the position (or work to be performed); and

 - Be at least 18 years of age (unless otherwise authorized under certain summer programs).

-From the established applicant pool, hiring managers may invite candidates for interview.
-Although there is no requirement for multiple interviews to be conducted, hiring managers are strongly encouraged to conduct no less than two (2) interviews for reasonable comparative purposes.
+From the established applicant pool, hiring officials may invite candidates for interview.
+Although there is no requirement for multiple interviews to be conducted, hiring officials are strongly encouraged to conduct at least two (2) interviews for reasonable comparative purposes.

-Note: No selection shall be made from candidates external to the established applicant pool(s) or prior to the end of the advertised recruitment period(s) (excluding on-going pools).
+Note: No candidate selection shall be made external to the established applicant pool(s) or prior to the end of the advertised recruitment period(s) (excluding on-going pools).

 The following procedures apply in the hiring of temporary staff employees:

-- Complete form PD17 (Temporary Staff Employment Authorization Request) in accordance with all written instructions and submit (with all appropriate enclosures -Criminal Background Check Consent Agreement) to the Human Resources Department for review.
+- Complete an Electronic Personal Action Form (EPAF) for temporary staff employees’ in accordance with all written instructions and submit to the Human Resources Department for review and approval.
 For more information regarding completion of this form, please refer to the ‘Salary Determination’ and ‘Duration of Employment’ sections listed herein.

-- Upon receipt of approval from the Director of Staff Employment or Employment Coordinator, advise the selected candidate to report to the Human Resources Department (King 222) for all required employment processing.
+- Upon receipt of approval from the Director of Staff Employment or a Staff Employment Specialists, advise the selected candidate to report to the Human Resources Department (King 2nd floor) for all required employment processing.

-Important Note: The selected candidate must not be permitted to begin employment until the hiring manager has received approval from Human Resources.
+Important Note: The selected candidate must not be permitted to begin employment until the hiring official has received approval from Human Resources.

-All temporary staff employees are required to complete all required on-boarding activities prior to, or no later than, the first day of employment.
+All temporary staff employees are required to complete all required on-boarding activities prior to, or no later than, their first day of employment.
 These activities include: